Allyn69/pydar/README.md

-# Live Flight Tracker
+# Real-Time Flight Radar

-Live flight tracking terminal app.
-You provide point from which you want to observe flights and distance to which you want to oserve.
+Live flight tracking terminal app written in Python.
+All you need to provide is a point from which you want to observe.
+Relax and observe planes above your head!

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites
-What things you need to install the software and how to install them
+You need to install pyhton packages listed in requirements.txt

 ```
 Cartopy